quintian/DevOps-FinalProject/Readme-FinalProject.md

 # question
 - the config done on Jenkins web shall be automated by code? yes for automation
 - distributed build?
+- which part we need to take care of security specially?

 You need to do:
 - jenkins if check out gitlink?